The Who: Charity shows and Entwistle's death

-After Entwistle: Tours and Endless Wire
+Endless Wire

 The Who on tour in 2007.
-L to R: Zak Starkey, Daltrey, Townshend, and John "Rabbit" Bundrick.
+From left: Zak Starkey, Daltrey, Townshend, and John "Rabbit" Bundrick.

-Entwistle's son, Christopher, gave a statement supporting The Who's decision to carry on.
+Entwistle's son, Christopher, gave a statement supporting the Who's decision to carry on.
 The US tour began at the Hollywood Bowl with touring bassist Pino Palladino.
 Townshend dedicated the show to Entwistle, and ended with a montage of pictures of him.
 The tour lasted until September.
-The loss of a founding member of The Who caused Townshend to re-evaluate his relationship with Daltrey, which had been strained over the band's career.
+The loss of a founding member of the Who caused Townshend to re-evaluate his relationship with Daltrey, which had been strained over the band's career.
 He decided their friendship was important, and this ultimately led to writing and recording new material.

 To combat bootlegging, in 2002 the band began to release the Encore Series of official soundboard recordings via themusic.com.
 An official statement read: "to satisfy this demand they have agreed to release their own official recordings to benefit worthy causes".
-In 2004, The Who released "Old Red Wine" and "Real Good Looking Boy" (with Palladino and Greg Lake, respectively, on bass guitar) on a singles anthology, The Who: Then and Now, and went on an 18-date tour of Japan, Australia, the UK and the US, including a return appearance at the Isle of Wight.
-Later that year, Rolling Stone ranked The Who No. 29 on their list of the 100 Greatest Artists of All Time.
+In 2004, the Who released "Old Red Wine" and "Real Good Looking Boy" (with Palladino and Greg Lake, respectively, on bass guitar) on a singles anthology, The Who: Then and Now, and went on an 18-date tour of Japan, Australia, the UK and the US, including a return appearance at the Isle of Wight.
+Later that year, Rolling Stone ranked the Who No. 29 on their list of the 100 Greatest Artists of All Time.

 The Who announced in 2005 that they were working on a new album.
 Townshend posted a novella called The Boy Who Heard Music on his blog, which developed into a mini-opera called Wire & Glass, forming the basis for the album.
 Endless Wire, released in 2006, was the first full studio album of new material since 1982's It's Hard and contained the band's first mini-opera since "Rael" in 1967.
 The album reached No. 7 in the US and No. 9 in the UK.
-Starkey was invited to join Oasis in April 2006 and The Who in November 2006, but he declined and split his time between the two.
+Starkey was invited to join Oasis in April 2006 and the Who in November 2006, but he declined and split his time between the two.

-In November 2007, the documentary Amazing Journey: The Story of The Who was released, featuring unreleased footage of the 1970 Leeds appearance and a 1964 performance at the Railway Hotel when the group were the High Numbers.
+In November 2007, the documentary Amazing Journey: The Story of the Who was released, featuring unreleased footage of the 1970 Leeds appearance and a 1964 performance at the Railway Hotel when the group were the High Numbers.
 Amazing Journey was nominated for a 2009 Grammy Award.